TriteHexagon/Midi2ASM-Converter/README.md

 ## Missing Features / Improvements
 * Read directly from a MIDI file.
 I'm not planning on doing this any time soon, seeing as it works fine at the moment and it would be a ton of work to implement.
 * A mode to make the noise channel print temporary, easily repalceable notes instead of the normal notes.
 This is because, by experience, the notes that are present in the MIDI rarely translate to any of the existing drumkits, so I always have to manually change the notes.
 This mode would make that a bit easier and also prevent situations where the MIDI has different percussion in different ocatve, which naturally isn't how the noise channel works.
+The current default drumkit is the one I think works best but it's not ideal in any way.
 * Loops, seeing as some MIDIs have loop information integrated.

 ## Can I help?